Kevin Luke's Piano Service

 814-674-5609 or 814-660-0054

 All pianos will eventually go out of tune.
-Environmental changes, especially humidity, will cause the soundboard to swell and dry affecting the tension of the strings.
+Environmental changes, especially humidity, will cause the soundboard to swell and shrink affecting the tension of the strings.
 The playing of a piano will also contribute to its going out of tune, due to the hammers continuously striking the strings.
 At normal pitch, A 440, the strings in a piano have nearly 20 tons of tension on them.
 The tension of the strings has a natural tendency to relax, causing the piano to go out of tune.
 If the pitch of a piano has changed dramatically, a pitch correction may be needed to achieve a stable tuning.
-Rates vary depending on the deviation in pitch.
+My tuning fee is a flat rate of $159, including tax.
+This will cover a fine tuning and a pitch correction if necessary.
+If the piano is drastically out of tune additional fees may apply.

 Repairs prices based on repair